brettkromkamp/typed-tree/README.rst

 references to other nodes, respectively (an example of which is provided below).

-    Contextualise's network graph visualisation is *interactive* in that it allows the user to navigate between topics of interest by clicking on the actual node in the graph that they want to navigate to.
+    Contextualise's network graph visualisation is *interactive* in that it allows the user to navigate between topics of interest by clicking on the actual node that they want to navigate to.

 .. image:: resources/graph-visualisation.png
    :alt: Network graph visualisation in Contextualise